Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Introduction

 The sources of uncertainty in conflict prediction can be broken down into uncertainties related to the nature of conflict, and uncertainties related to the (lack of) data used in conflict prediction.
-The former includes its complexity and related challenges of translating explanation to prediction \citep{ward_perils_2010}, its relative rarity \citep{mueller_hard_2022}, its changing nature \citep{bowlsby_future_2020, hegre_can_2021}, and resulting doubts regarding the systematicity and therefore predictability of conflict \citep{chadefaux_conflict_2017}.
-The latter includes various data-related challenges in the field, such as concerns on quality, availability, and low resolution of data on potential predictors \citep[e.g.][]{cederman_predicting_2017, mueller_reading_2018}, and a number of biases in conflict event datasets, many related to its reliance on news media \citep{weidmann_accuracy_2015, althaus_total_2022, bazzi_promise_2022, oberg_measurement_2025, raleigh_political_2023}.
-Integrating this into a much larger body of research on uncertainty quantification (UQ) in machine learning (ML), one can also view these issues in terms of aleatoric and epistemic uncertainty, with the former resulting from inherently stochastic processes and therefore irreducible, and the latter related to data selection and the modeling process \citep{hullermeier_aleatoric_2021, gruber_sources_2025}.
-While it can be debated how much of the apparently stochastic nature of conflict \citep{chadefaux_conflict_2017} is in fact the product of data issues, from a statistical perspective the various methods to quantify uncertainty can be loosely summarized as estimating the predictive distribution for a given observation \citep{gruber_sources_2025}.
+The former includes the complexity of conflict and related challenges of translating explanation to prediction \citep{ward_perils_2010}, its relative rarity \citep{mueller_hard_2022}, its changing nature \citep{bowlsby_future_2020, hegre_can_2021}, and resulting doubts regarding the systematicity and therefore predictability of conflict \citep{chadefaux_conflict_2017}.
+The latter includes various data-related challenges in the field, such as concerns over quality, availability, and low resolution of data on potential predictors \citep[e.g.][]{cederman_predicting_2017, mueller_reading_2018}, and a number of biases in conflict event datasets, many related to its reliance on news media \citep{weidmann_accuracy_2015, althaus_total_2022, bazzi_promise_2022, oberg_measurement_2025, raleigh_political_2023}.
+Integrating this into a much larger body of research on uncertainty quantification (UQ) in machine learning (ML), these issues can also be viewed in terms of aleatoric and epistemic uncertainty, with the former resulting from inherently stochastic processes and therefore irreducible, and the latter related to data selection and the modeling process \citep{hullermeier_aleatoric_2021, gruber_sources_2025}.
+While there is room for debate about how much of the apparently stochastic nature of conflict \citep{chadefaux_conflict_2017} is in fact the product of data issues, from a statistical perspective the various methods to quantify uncertainty can be loosely summarized as estimating the predictive distribution for a given observation \citep{gruber_sources_2025}.
 This aligns with the approach proposed by \citet{hegre_202324_2025} for conflict forecasts.